beNative/git-automation/FUNCTIONAL_MANUAL.md

     -   **Check for Pre-Releases:** If enabled, the auto-updater will include beta and other pre-release versions when checking for updates.
     -   **Enable Debug Logging:** Controls the verbose internal logging used by the Debug Panel.
 Disabling this may improve performance.

+**Note on Data Safety:** All settings and repository configurations are stored in a safe location on your computer.
+This means your data will be automatically preserved when the application updates to a new version.

 ## 6. The Debug Panel

 For advanced troubleshooting, a debug panel is available.
 You can open it by clicking the **"Debug"** button in the status bar at the very bottom of the window, or by pressing `Ctrl+D` (or `Cmd+D` on macOS).